Flap Surgery: The Basics

 Examples of Patient Outcomes following flap surgery: (3)

-• Patient safety: Patient will be able to attain safety by maintaining intra- and extra-cellular environment.
+• Patient safety: The Patient will attain safety by maintaining the intra- and extracellular environment.

-• Healing of wounds: Wounds should heal properly, complications will be prevented or maintained
+• Healing of wounds: Wounds should heal properly, and complications will be prevented or managed

 • Management of pain